Butterfly bush

 Buddleja davidii

 Butterfly bush (Buddleja davidii) is a shrub suited to the Colorado Front Range.
-It matures to about 5–8 ft tall and 5–8 ft wide, needs low to medium water, and prefers full sun.
+It matures to about 5–8 ft tall and 5–8 ft wide, fast-growing, needs low to medium water, and prefers full sun.
 Butterfly + pollinator magnet.
 Often top-kills here, regrows from base.

-low to medium water5–8 ft tall and 5–8 ft wideXeric / water-wiseDeer-resistant
+On the CSU listlow to medium water5–8 ft tall and 5–8 ft wideXeric / water-wiseDeer-resistant

 At a glance